aws-samples/shopfloor-connectivity/docs/adapters/opcua.md

 Maximum allowed value is 2,147,483,639 (MaxInt-8 is approximately 2048GB)

 ---

+### Password

+Password credential used for authentication with the OPC UA server.
+Username and password should not be included as clear text in the configuration.
+It is strongly recommended to use placeholders and use the SFC integration with the AWS secrets manager.

+**Type:** String

+---
 ### Path
 The Path property specifies the server path or name.